 She particularly shines in her scenes with Richard Barthelmess (more on him later) and George MacQuarrie’s missionary.
 WAF’s refusal to convert frustrates the old preacher but she is a merciless tease.
 Alternating between flirtatiousness, anger and taunting, WAF sends her would-be converter packing.
 And later, when he comes hat in hand to ask her to visit his ailing nephew, WAF’s concern for the reverend makes it clear that she was fond of the fuddy-duddy all along.

 Richard Barthelmess also deserves credit for his performance.
 He was a versatile actor but most of his parts (with Broken Blossoms as a notable exception) were of the All American Boy variety in Tol’able David and Way Down East.
 Dan, in contrast, is a very dark character indeed.
 He has had a rough life and he has contempt for almost everything in the world except for WAF.
 When Walter shows up and ruins the status quo, Dan’s rage flares up.
 However, the last shreds of a conscience cling on just enough to prevent him from acting on his anger.
 Barthelmess expertly shows all of these emotions with his eyes and manages to create a reasonably subtle performance in this melodrama.

 Now we have to move on to the bad news.

-The Idol Dancer has many faults that prevents it from being considered one of the greats.
+The Idol Dancer has many faults that prevents it from being considered a classic.
 Let’s take them on one-by-one.

 The characters of the film debate religion and culture but there is little doubt as to whose point of view will win out.
 The Blythes are portrayed as overzealous but on the side of right.
 For example, little Donald Blythe’s forcible conversion of a native islander is played for laughs.
 Oh dear…

 I am going to talk a bit about the finale so consider yourself warned.

 The setup is as follows: Walter collapses after fighting with his uncle about his association with WAF.
 The feverish man asks for WAF and Dan to come to his bedside.
 Rev. Blythe melts under his nephews entreaties and fetches both WAF and Dan, neither of whom had ever been allowed to enter the missionary home before.